 Add to that our collective obsession with the superficial experience of the body, and the relationship becomes even more confusing and complex.

-We wanted to know how the yoga community are responding to this challenge, so we asked a group of NZ and Australian yoga influencers,
+We wanted to know how the yoga community are responding to this challenge, so we asked a group of NZ and Australian yoga practitioners & teachers,

 How has your yoga practice informed your relationship with your body over time?

-Together, these yoga influencers explore the paradoxical nature of embodiment.
+Together, their answers explore the paradoxical nature of embodiment.
 They share how yoga can liberate the physical body in profound ways, while at the same time teaching us that we are more than the body.

 Karin Sang, Yin Therapy